LorenzoBaumgratz/LorenzoBaumgratz/README.md

 - 📫 How to reach me: lorenzobaumgratz@yahoo.com.br

-- Fourth semester of computer engineering at UFSC- Brazil
+- Sixth semester of computer engineering at UFSC- Brazil
 - Ex Administrative/Financial Director of EJEC (Junior Company of Computer Engineering)

 **AWARDS**